 Over the past four years we have increased our advertising revenue base by expanding the number of clients and product categories through sales outreach.
 We aggressively plan meetings directly with clients and with advertising agencies to educate them on the merits of cinema advertising.
-We also have a three-person public relations department and a seven-person research department and have commissioned third-party market research on the effectiveness of cinema advertising.
+We also have a threeperson public relations department and a seven-person research department and have commissioned third-party market research on the effectiveness of cinema advertising.
 This research has provided our customers with compelling statistical evidence of the superiority of our product relative to other broadcast advertising based on metrics such as brand recognition, message recall, and likeability.
 We believe we are making significant progress toward establishing cinema advertising as a more accountable and effective advertising medium relative to other traditional advertising media and capturing increasing market share from those media.

 CineMeetings.
-We have a staff of 41 people as of September 28, 2006, who are dedicated to sales and marketing of our meetings business.
+We have a staff of approximately 40 people who are dedicated to sales and marketing of our meetings business.
 In fiscal 2005, we facilitated over 6,900 meetings.

-Digital Programming Events (NCM Fathom).
-We have a staff of eight people as of September 28, 2006, who are dedicated to sales and marketing of our digital programming events.
-Over the last year, we have successfully expanded this business segment from 15 events attended by approximately 88,000 patrons throughout 2005, to 15 events attended by approximately 187,000 patrons in the first nine months of 2006.
+Digital Programming Events.
+We have a staff of approximately seven people who are dedicated to sales and marketing of our digital programming events.
+Over the last year, we have successfully expanded this business segment from 15 events attended by approximately 88,000 patrons throughout 2005, to nine events attended by approximately 100,000 patrons in the first half of 2006.